blog posts

 What is a Scripting Language?

-Has all the features needed to develop complete applications.
-Mostly used for routine tasks
+Has all the features needed to develop complete software.Mainly used for automating tasks or enhancing applications.

-Does not need to be embedded into other languages Is usually embedded into other software environments.
+Does not require embedding into another language.Commonly embedded into other software or web environments.

-PHP means – Personal Home Page, but it now stands for the recursive backronym PHP: Hypertext Preprocessor.
+Originally, PHP meant Personal Home Page, but it now stands for the recursive acronym PHP: Hypertext Preprocessor.

-And Also PHP code may be embedded into HTML code, or it can be used in combination with various web template systems, web content management system and web frameworks.
+PHP code can be embedded directly into HTML or used alongside various web template systems, content management systems (CMS), and frameworks.

 PHP Syntax

-• Short learning curve compared to other languages such as JSP, ASP etc.
+• Short learning curve compared to JSP or ASP

 • Oracle